rhdmalone/ocp-sustaining-bot/README.md

 3. Make sure you add your local .env file with all secrets to the repo root.
 4. Once you have your code changes ready the run the code locally using `python slack_main.py`
 5. Then from the slackbot template workspace run your command by mention or direct message to test.

+## Draft requirements

+Please refer to the below google docs

 ## TBD
 1. We need to raise a slack addon enablement service now ticket (https://redhat.service-now.com/help?id=sc_cat_item&sys_id=35bfc06313b82a00dce03ff18144b0d2 ) for this bot to be added to our workspace.